 - Very Weak: Modernization program is significantly too small or inappropriate to sustain current capability or program in place.

-- Weak: Modernization programs are smaller than current capability size.
+- Weak: Modernization program is smaller than current capability size.

-- Marginal: Modernization programs are appropriate to sustain current capability size.
+- Marginal: Modernization program is appropriate to sustain current capability size.

-- Strong: Modernization programs will increase current capability size.
+- Strong: Modernization program will increase current capability size.

-- Very Strong: Modernization programs will vastly expand capability size.
+- Very Strong: Modernization program will vastly expand capability size.

 Health of Modernization Program

-- Very Weak: Modernization programs facing significant problems; too far behind schedule (five-plus years); cannot replace current capability before retirement; lacking sufficient investment to advance; cost overruns including Nunn–McCurdy breach.
-(A Nunn–McCurdy breach occurs when the cost of a new item exceeds the most recently approved amount by 25 percent or more or if it exceeds the originally approved amount by 50 percent or more.
-See Title 10, U.S.C. § 2433, Unit Cost Reports (UCRs).)
+- Very Weak: Modernization program faces significant problems; too far behind schedule (five-plus years); cannot replace current capability before retirement; lacks sufficient investment to advance; cost overruns include Nunn–McCurdy breach, which occurs when the cost of a new item exceeds the most recently approved amount by 25 percent or more or if it exceeds the originally approved amount by 50 percent or more.1

-- Weak: Facing procurement problems; behind schedule (three–five years); difficult to replace current equipment on time or insufficient funding; cost overruns enough to trigger an Acquisition Program Baseline (APB) breach.
+- Weak: Modernization program faces procurement problems; behind schedule (three–five years); difficulty replacing current equipment on time or insufficient funding; cost overruns enough to trigger an Acquisition Program Baseline (APB) breach.2

-- Marginal: Facing few problems; behind schedule by one–two years but can replace equipment with some delay or experience some funding cuts; some cost growth but not within objectives.
+- Marginal: Modernization program faces few problems; one–two years behind schedule but can replace equipment with some delay or experience some funding cuts; some cost growth but not within objectives.

-- Strong: Facing no procurement problems; can replace equipment with no delays; within cost estimates.
+- Strong: Modernization program faces no procurement problems; can replace equipment with no delays; within cost estimates.

-- Very Strong: Performing better than DOD plans, including lower actual costs.
+- Very Strong: Modernization program is performing better than DOD plans, including with lower actual costs.

 Capacity.
-To score capacity, the service’s size (be it end strength or number of platforms) is compared to the force size required to meet a simultaneous or nearly simultaneous two-war or two–major regional contingency (MRC) benchmark.
+To score capacity, the Army, Navy, and Air Force (be it end strength or number of platforms) are compared to the force size required to meet a simultaneous or nearly simultaneous two-war or two–major regional contingency (MRC) benchmark.
 This benchmark consists of the force needed to fight and win two MRCs and a 20 percent margin that serves as a strategic reserve.
-A strategic reserve is necessary because deployment of 100 percent of the force at any one time is highly unlikely.
+The Marine Corps is handled a bit differently (see the explanatory note below and a more expanded discussion within its specific assessment).3 A strategic reserve is necessary because deployment of 100 percent of the force at any one time is highly unlikely.
 Not only do ongoing requirements like training or sustainment and maintenance of equipment make it infeasible for the entirety of the force to be available for deployment, but committing 100 percent of the force would leave no resources available to handle unexpected situations.

 Thus, a “marginal” capacity score would exactly meet a two-MRC force size, a “strong” capacity score would equate to a plus-10 percent margin for strategic reserve, and a “very strong” score would equate to a 20 percent margin.